litbig-git/lambda-slack-menu/README.md

 ## Test your service

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
+This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/menu` route with `POST` method.
 The request body must be provided as `application/json`.
-The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.
+The body structure is tested by API Gateway against `src/functions/menu/schema.ts` JSON-Schema definition: it must contain the `name` property.

-- requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
+- requesting any other path than `/menu` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
-- sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
+- sending a `POST` request to `/menu` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
-- sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the lambda
+- sending a `POST` request to `/menu` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the lambda

 > :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
 Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
 You should protect this endpoint with the authentication method of your choice.

 ### Locally

-In order to test the hello function locally, run the following command:
+In order to test the menu function locally, run the following command:

-- `npx sls invoke local -f hello --path src/functions/hello/mock.json` if you're using NPM
+- `npx sls invoke local -f menu --path src/functions/menu/mock.json` if you're using NPM
-- `yarn sls invoke local -f hello --path src/functions/hello/mock.json` if you're using Yarn
+- `yarn sls invoke local -f menu --path src/functions/menu/mock.json` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.